jhsu79/jhsu79/README.md

 ##   do you have any hobbies?
 I enjoy teaching, working with and for local arts organizations, playing music (piano), and playing any tabletop, card, or board games.

-##  what languages and frameworks have you used?
+##  what languages and frameworks do you use?
 Javascript, Typescript, Python, SQL, EJS, DTL HTML, CSS, React, Express.js, Mongoose, Django, Jquery Bootstrap, Tailwind, Materialize.

 ##  any databases, tools, and crms?
 PostgreSQL, MongoDB, Oracle, Hubspot, Git, REST, JSON, NPM

+## what langauge do you speak?
+I speak English, Mandarin, and Cantonese.